Skip to content

 };

 This read-write separation design is critical — restricting agents’ permission scope proactively prevents side effects.
-In OMO, only Sisyphus-Junior can modify code.
+In OMO, only Sisyphus and Sisyphus-Junior can modify code; all other agents are all read-only.

 Explore and Librarian are launched via delegate_task with run_in_background: true.
-OMO implements its own concurrency manager that maintains a counting semaphore per Provider/Model combination — for example, capping Anthropic at 3 concurrent tasks or Opus at 2.
+OMO implements its own concurrency manager that maintains a counting semaphore per Provider/Model combination.
+For example, it might cap Anthropic at 3 concurrent tasks or Opus at 2.
 Tasks exceeding the limit are automatically queued and handed off as slots become available, preventing API rate limiting and cost spikes.

 Task Execution: Sisyphus-Junior and delegate_task

-With the plan ready and exploration results in hand, Sisyphus begins delegating tasks by phase.
+Once the plan is ready and exploration results have returned, Sisyphus begins delegating tasks by phase.

 Each sub-task is dispatched to Sisyphus-Junior via delegate_task, carrying a category (task type) and load_skills (skill injection):